Posted by Moksha Chocolate on Dec 21st 2020

 It’s time I wrote about our white chocolate because it is turning up in the gourmet, health food, and mass markets and truly deserves its own post.
 We also want to make sure you hear about our peppermint bark-style white chocolate before it's gone! : )

 Moksha cacao butter combines with “milk” solids, sugar, and natural vanilla for a gentle, sensuous product that —although it does not have chocolate solids, theobromine, caffeine, or the color — is from the same bean.
-Other companies may add palm oil as well, but our valuable hand-pressed cacao butter is a perfect healthy fat.
+Other companies may add palm oil as well, but our fresh hand-pressed cacao butter is a perfect healthy fat.
 Unlike palm oil, it is also regeneratively farmed and always ethically harvested.
 Also, we do not “deodorize” the cacao butter, preferring to retain the chocolate aromas that occur in the natural state.
 Additionally, we use coconut milk solids instead of dairy milk for a silky texture that is 100% plant-based.
 It holds up so well with vegan ingredients.
 We love working with it!

 Blocks of our white chocolate, with all of the delicate deliciousness retained.

-A little background about White Chocolate
+A little background about white chocolate

-Long before vegetable-derived fats were appreciated for their cardiovascular benefits and metabolic nutritional value, and before the mainstream consumer had even heard of coconut milk, “big chocolate” was taking what it considered a by-product (cacao butter) and manufacturing sweet ivory–colored bars that sold well to a sector of the candy consumers that preferred a stronger vanilla flavor over chocolate.
+Long before vegetable-derived fats were appreciated for their cardiovascular benefits and metabolic properties, and before the mainstream consumer had even heard of coconut milk, “big chocolate” was taking what it considered a by-product (cacao butter) and manufacturing sweet ivory–colored bars that sold well to a sector of the candy consumers that preferred a stronger vanilla flavor over chocolate.
 White chocolate was popularized, and according to chocolate lore we have Nestlé to thank, around the year 1930.
 Thank you, Nestlé.
 It’s almost 2021 and we’ll take it from here.